danbev/learning-openssl/notes/issues.md

 0x00450af0: 0x0000000000000000 0x0000000000000000
 ```

-In Node.js we currently allow (at least in the WebCrypto code) to threads
-to access an EVP_PKEY at the same time without locking.
-In OpenSSL 3 where
+In Node.js we currently allow two threads to access an EVP_PKEY at the same time
-the downgrade function is called, it will clear all the fields of such an
+without locking.
+In OpenSSL 3 where the downgrade function is called, it will
-instance except for the lock.
-But this will also mean that keymgmt and keydata
+clear all the fields of such an instance except for the lock.
+But this also
-will also be cleared which other parts of the code base depends upon and will
+means that keymgmt and keydata will be cleared which other parts of the code
-either fail to export the key or crash due to a segment fault.
-This same code
+base depends upon and will either fail to export the key or crash due to a
-works with OpenSSL 1.1.1 and I'm guessing this is because there is no downgrade
+segment fault.
+This same code works with OpenSSL 1.1.1 and I'm guessing this is
-in OpenSSL 1.1.1 and the above situation never happens.
-But this should still
+because there is no downgrade in OpenSSL 1.1.1 and the above situation never
-be fixed with proper locking in Node.js.
+happens.
+But this should still be fixed with proper locking in Node.js.

 This [issue](https://github.com/openssl/openssl/issues/2165) is related to
 OpenSSL's thread safety and this [blog](https://www.openssl.org/blog/blog/2017/02/21/threads/).